 Regression of hypertensive retinopathy has been reported in patients who regain control over their elevated blood pressure.
-Therefore, it is currently recommended to provide better control of blood pressure in patients with hypertensive retinopathy before offering any retinal-specific treatments.
+Therefore, it is currently recommended to provide better control of blood pressure with changes in lifestyle in patients with hypertensive retinopathy before offering any retinal-specific treatments.
 Surgery is recommended in some cases of secondary causes of hypertension.

-Clear vision tends to start to deteriorate after the third decade of life due to the loss of the transparency of the lens which is known as cataracts.
-Cataracts is caused by the aggregation of crystallin proteins in the fiber cells of the lens.
-Because cataracts is an aggregation disease, it can be easily understood why aging is the main risk factor for cataracts.
+Clear vision tends to start to deteriorate after the 3rd decade of life due to the loss of the transparency of the lens.
+This condition is caused by the development of cataracts.
+Cataracts are caused by the aggregation of crystallin proteins in the fiber cells of the lens.
+Because cataracts are an aggregation disease, it is easy to see why aging is the main risk factor.

-High concentrations of crystallin proteins in the lens can lead to abnormal refraction of the lens and is responsible for the visual impairment seen in patients with cataracts.
+High concentrations of crystallin proteins in the lens can lead to abnormal refraction and are responsible for the visual impairment seen in patients with cataracts.
 Because the lens fiber cells do not have any intracellular organelles, they are unable to clear out or fix the aggregated crystallin proteins.